 The second rail trail project identified within the Gympie Regional Council Tracks and Trails Plan is the Mary Valley Rail Trail (Imbil to Brooloo).

-The Mary Valley Rail Trail (Imbil to Brooloo) is located within the Gympie Regional Council region.
+The Mary Valley Rail Trail (Imbil to Brooloo) is located within the Gympie Regional Council region and is currently under construction with works expected to be completed by June 2019.